Trudge-CNK/personal-goals/daily-thoughts/2021_daily-thoughts.md

 **3/29/2021**
 ---
 I've been feeling a good bit better in recent days so that's good.
 I finally have a completely set system for listening and learning from Japanesepod101 in my car.
 I still haven't been able to start any of my major learning goals, but I have been able to solidify my nap schedule a bit more.
 I finally made my morning alarm nigh unbreakable so that's an improvement.
 I do feel like I'm making progress, but I have just a few things that I'd like to continue optimizing so I can have consistent days.

+**3/30/2021**
+---
+This day was a bust, but I'm not really sure what else I would have done with it.
+I got some todos and stuff done in the morning, but the afternoon was killed because there were some contractors working on a room in the house.
+I guess I don't really have any other comments than that.
+There just wasn't really anything for me to do but try to keep the dog relaxed while the workers worked.